grigaut/bgc-data-processing/docs/scripts/plot_profile.md

     Expected type: `int or float`

-??? question "DEPTH_INTERVAL"

-    Vertical resolution of the figure.
-If of type int: vertical axis will be divided in equally sized bins of size depth_interval.
-If of type list[int]: vertical axis will be divided according to the given levels (levls value ar supposed to negative).

-    **default**: `10`

-    Expected type: `int or list[int]`

 ??? question "EXPOCODES_TO_LOAD"

     Precise expocode to load alone.
 If empty, no discrimination on expocode will be conducted.